rajeevphysics/Obsidian-MathMatter/Notes/Classical Mechanics/Moment of Inertia & Torque.md

 >[!note] Explanation
 Example of MOI in a 1-body situation

-In multiple bodies its the summation of each body in referenced to the axis of rotation.
+In multiple bodies it is the summation of each body in referenced to the axis of rotation.
 $$I = \sum m_i r_i^2$$
 ![[tor_3.png]]
 [^1]